Fast forward 6 years and I’m a huge fan of medicinal mushrooms, especially Reishi Mushroom

 “Hericium erinaceus, an edible and medicinal mushroom, displays various pharmacological activities in the prevention of dementia in conditions such as Parkinson’s and Alzheimer’s disease.”

 How to drink it?
-I drink (and offer) the extract because it potent and it’s easiest to consume.
-Ideally drink it in hot water, coffee, hot chocolate or soap because the warm liquids will help drive the compounds of the Lion’s Mane into the body – that’s a common practice with many herbs in traditional medicine .
+I drink (and offer) the extract because of it is potent and it’s the easiest to consume.
+Ideally drink it in hot water, coffee, hot chocolate or soap because the warm liquids will help drive the compounds of the Lion’s Mane into the body – that’s a common practice with many herbs in traditional medicine.